erfianugrah/video-resizer/README.md

 > **⚠️ Important Note on Parameter Support:** While this documentation lists many parameters, only those officially supported by Cloudflare (`mode`, `width`, `height`, `fit`, `audio`, `format`, `time`, `duration`) are directly passed to Cloudflare's cdn-cgi service.
 Parameters like `quality`, `compression`, `loop`, `preload`, `autoplay`, `muted`, and `derivative` are implemented as convenience features through our worker but may not be fully supported by the underlying Cloudflare API.

+> **⚠️ Video Transformation Limitations:**
+> 1. The `time` parameter in Cloudflare's Media Transformation API is restricted to 0-30 seconds, limiting where you can start video playback or frame extraction.
+> 2. Some users have reported that videos longer than approximately 30 seconds may be truncated when processed through the transformation service.
+This appears to be a platform behavior rather than a configuration issue.

 ## Features

 ### Core Functionality